RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 - **Mentors**: [@guilherme.gazzo](https://open.rocket.chat/direct/guilherme.gazzo) and [@tasso.pinto](https://open.rocket.chat/direct/tasso.evangelista)
 - **Description**: A new UI component to be rendered outside the room view allowing users to listen to the room’s videos when navigating to other rooms.
-UI to listen to audio files outside the room (like telegram) + "user is recording audio" indicator (as the typing one)
-Mentor: Tasso and Gazzo
-A new UI component to be rendered outside the room view allowing users to listen to the room’s audios when navigating to other rooms.
-Additions like listening speed are welcome.

 ### UI to listen to audio files outside the room (like telegram) + "user is recording audio" indicator (as the typing one)